vm1828/yt-assistant/docs/README.md

 1. API receives a new video with and processes it, saving transcript to db.
 2. API dispatches a task to Celery via Redis.
 3. The embedding service splits the transcript into chunks, computes embeddings for each chunk, and stores them in the database (transcript_chunk and embedding tables).

-\*\*Storing chunks alongside the full transcript, rather than just using offset indexes, slightly denormalizes the database but significantly improves search speed and RAG performance, making the tradeoff worthwhile.

 ## Unit Testing